Have A Good Hair Day Hair Cutting

 “Oh, I’ve had a stylist use a razor on me before and she butchered me!
 My hair was all different lengths and it was the worst haircut I’ve ever had.
 I’m still trying to grow out the trauma from it.”

-Hopefully this answered some questions you may have had regarding razors and razor cuts, and if it didn’t leave them for me in the comments!
+Hopefully this answered some questions you may have had regarding razors and razor cuts.
+If it didn’t leave them for me in the comments!
 Be sure to subscribe below to make everyday a good hair day!

 Comments